balk77/balk77.github.io/docs/troubleshooting.md

 {:toc}

 ## Issue: Boot loop
-Your Button plus is restarting all the time.
+Your Button Plus is restarting all the time.

-### Cause: Powersupply
+### Cause: Power supply
 * Using a USB adapter:
-  > Try a different power supply's with at least 1A at 5V.
+  > Try some different power supply's with at least 1A at 5V.

   > Try a different USB-C cable.